hoangtrongbinh1111/SolarPanel/README.md

 - Command: python patternRecognition.py

 ***Note***
-- Your checkpoints will save in folder ./checkpoint
+- Your checkpoints will be saved in folder ./checkpoint
-- Your logs will save in folder ./logs
+- Your logs will be saved in folder ./logs
-- Your training history  will save in folder ./history
+- Your training history will be saved in folder ./history
-- Your dataset will save in folder ./dataset/dataset12ClassKeras
+- Your dataset will be saved in folder ./dataset/dataset12ClassKeras

 ***Author***
 - Hoang Trong Binh - CNTT1K53